Thosperis/WiiMouse/README.md

 The A button is left click

-The B button is not set yet because i'm a fucking retard
+The B button is right click 2.6 and above

+Pressing A & B at the same time will press Windows key 3.0 and above

 The - button decreases the Dpad sensitivity